-The disabilities in society minor provides opportunities for undergraduates in all UF colleges to enhance their knowledge of disabilities and the impact disabilities have on the lives of people who experience them and on the people with whom they live and interact.
+The disabilities in society minor provides opportunities for undergraduates in all colleges to enhance their knowledge of disabilities and to recognize the impact disabilities have on the lives of people who experience them and on the people with whom they live and interact.

 This minor facilitates understanding of disabilities and disability-related issues that are applicable in a variety of settings.
-The focus will be on understanding types of disabilities, how disabilities are perceived in society, the ways people with disabilities are included in recreational, leisure, employment, educational and other community activities, and the legal aspects of disability policies.
+Focus is on understanding types of disabilities, how disabilities are perceived in society, the ways people with disabilities are included in recreational, leisure, employment, educational and other community activities, and the legal aspects of disability policies.

 Back to Top

 |EEX 3093 Exceptional People in School and Society

 |EEX 4280 Disability and Community Involvement and Employment

 |EEX 4520 Disability: Legal Aspect and Policy